RamadanIbrahem98/ChatApp/README.md

 ## Running the application

-In order to run the application, you only need to have Docker and Docker Compose installed on your machine. thats by simply cloning the repository and running the following command:
+In order to run the application, you only need to have Docker and Docker Compose installed on your machine. thats by simply cloning the repository, then renaming the `.env.example` to `.env` and change whatever necessary inside it (you can leave it as is) and running the following command:

 ```bash
 docker compose up